 The only likely work from the earlier post-Reformation period to remain is a small square window, divided by a mullion, in the eastern part of the south aisle and close to the tower.
 However, the two dormers in the south aisle, though C19 in their present form (see below), could well replace C17 or C18 ones intended either to light a gallery or simply to provide more light to the aisle in view of the apparent lack of windows.

 A watercolour by John Constable (British Museum LB 23b 1882-2-15-49) shows the church soon after early C19 work had been completed.
 The west end has an oblong window in the gable and a conventional porch with a sloping roof, though the latter could have been earlier in date, possibly C16 or C17.
-He also shows the present tower of ashlar soon after an unknown architect added it in 1807.
+He also shows the present tower of ashlar soon it was built in 1807.
 Lord Egremont of Petworth House paid for it (Horsfield II p181), perhaps in order to enhance the view from the house, though this is now blocked by tall trees.
-By tradition the designer was J M W Turner, a frequent visitor to Petworth who painted many views there, but this is unlikely as he did not visit the house until 1809 (2 p6).
-The attribution may stem from his oil painting of c1828 now in the Tate (for a reproduction see 1) which shows the unmistakable spire in the distance across the park.
-Despite the improbability of the attribution, the tower is one of the finest early C19 ones in southern England, with pinnacles, battlements and an open stone steeple known as a Scots Crown, like St Giles Cathedral, Edinburgh.
+There is an established tradition that the otherwise unknown designer was J M W Turner, a frequent visitor to Petworth who painted many views there, but this has been doubted on the grounds there was no evidence of a visit to the house until 1809 (2 p6).
+The suggestion has been that the attribution may stem from his oil painting of c1828 now in the Tate (for a reproduction see 1) which shows the unmistakable spire in the distance across the park.
+However, David Parsons (in his commentary on Sir Stephen Glynne’s visit in 1853 in SRS 101 pp287-88) cites evidence of both at least one visit by Turner to Petworth in the 1790s and his familiarity from a visit in 1801 with the spire of St Nicholas, Newcastle (now the cathedral) which could have been the source of the design for the open spire, known from its best known example at St Giles Cathedral, Edinburgh as a Scots Crown.
+Given Turner’s enthusiasm for architecture, Dr Parsons now considers that the attribution of Tillington tower cannot be wholly discounted.
+Whether or not this is the case, the tower is one of the finest early C19 ones in southern England, surmounted with pinnacles, battlements beneath the open stone spire.
 Other detail includes wooden Y-tracery bell-openings and curiously cusped roundels beneath.

 J Carew, primarily a sculptor who worked extensively for the 3rd Earl of Egremont, is said to have altered the chancel at an unspecified date (Roscoe p195).
 No such work is easily apparent, but the dates of his association with the Earl would accord with the addition of a north aisle in 1837 (4 p2), equally by an otherwise unknown architect.
 As with most early C19 alterations here, the new arcade follows existing work, in this case the south one, closely.
 Indeed, David Parsons (2 p5), noting a rather indistinct opening visible in outline near the west end in the Sharpe drawing (which he acknowledges might only be a window), suggests that the arcade could be a previously concealed mediaeval one that was re-opened.
 The removal of redundant aisles is common in Sussex, but if that were so in this case, it would be surprising if nothing had been visible before since it would have been exceptionally well preserved, unless it was almost totally rebuilt when it was re-opened.